Career and Personal Education

 Irving K. Barber Faculty of Science, Department of Earth, Environmental and Geographic Sciences

 The Skills in Industrial Automation: Programmable Logic Controller micro-credential offers participants a unique opportunity to use industry standard tools to learn about automated systems.
 Learners who successfully complete this program will receive a UBC Okanagan Non-credit Letter of Proficiency and are eligible to write the NC3/Festo Fundamentals of PLCs – Siemens Certification exam.

-The Critical Skills for Communication in the Technical Sector micro-credential comprises 8 modules.
+The Critical Skills for Communication in the Technical Sector micro-credential comprises eight modules.
 Upon completion of each module, a digital badge is issued to recognize the discrete competencies gained.
-Successful completion of all 8 modules will earn the participant a Non-credit Letter of Proficiency.
+Successful completion of all eight modules will earn the participant a Non-credit Letter of Proficiency.